yuliamc/testmemoryleak/README.md

 ## Hotfix (Solution)

-When we analyze the allocs or heap web tree, we can see there is a problem with the http package.
+When we analyze the allocs or heap web tree, we can see there is a problem with the way we consume http library.

 When we check the code,
 there is a part of the code where requesting http get on `GetRemoteFileSize`,